nakky/Snowball/README.md

 client.Open();
 //You can also connect to the server by using Connect function.
 //client.Connect("127.0.0.1");

+//Beacon
+client.AcceptBeacon = true;
 ```
-Beacon is useful to connect/reconnet to a server.
-But Beacon involves Security Risk, so if you use Beacon via internet, the service must be carefully designed.
+Beacon is useful to connect/reconnet to a server, but Beacon probably not available over the internet due to firewall.

 Sending examples are as follows.